 If an existing employee of the Town becomes subject to this policy as a result of the election of a relative, the Town Manager will assess whether or not there would be any conflict of interest prior to requesting the resignation of an existing employee.
 Changes in marital, domestic partner/cohabitant or relationship status will result in one of the related persons resigning his/her position within 180 days.
 Every effort will be made to accommodate the displaced employee with a transfer to another position within the Town for which he/she is qualified, if such a position becomes available during the 180-day period.
-If the change in relationship status also results in a direct supervisory relationship between two relatives, the Town Manager shall arrange for an alternate supervisory relationship for the duration of the 180-day period, after consultation with the employees' Department Director or Human Resources.
+If the change in relationship status also results in a direct supervisory relationship for the duration of the 180-day period, after consultation with the employees' Department Director or Human Resources.